finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     String scope = "scope_example"; // String | The scope of the Chart of Accounts.
     String code = "code_example"; // String | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts.
     String cleardownModuleCode = "cleardownModuleCode_example"; // String | The code of the Cleardown Module.
-    try {
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Cleardown Module.
+Defaults to return the latest version of the Cleardown Module if not specified. try {
       CleardownModuleResponse result = apiInstance.getCleardownModule(scope, code, cleardownModuleCode)
+            .asAt(asAt)
             .execute();
       System.out.println(result);
     } catch (ApiException e) {